craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Switch to PowerShell ISE or PowerShell connected to Exchange Online.

-1. Enable customization of the Exhange Online tenant.
+1. Enable customization of the Exchange Online tenant.

    ```PowerShell
    Enable-OrganizationCustomization